This page contains information about podcasts

 Important: To update

-(United States, United Kingdom, Canada or Australia), French
+United Kingdom, Canada or Australia), French (Canada), French,

 German, Japanese and Italian.
 Note: Changing your device's

-doesn't mean that your Google Assistant supports other
+system language doesn't mean that your Google Assistant supports

-languages.
-If you are used to using the Google smart assistant
+other languages.
+If you are used to using the Google smart

-on your android phone the smart assistant now is in your
+assistant on your android phone the smart assistant now is in

-speaker.
-You will be able to do a lot of verbal enquiries that
+your Google Mini smart speaker.
+You will be able to do a lot of

 Hopefully some of the